Care and Feeding

 Care and Feeding Instructions:

-We recommend ONLY: 40 wt.
+We currently recommend ONLY: 40 wt.
 BradPenn Racing Oil

 Always slightly overfill your oil tank to guaranty maximum oil tank capacity.